stormforger/cli/README.md

 We use [`dep`](https://github.com/golang/dep) to vendor dependencies.

-To add a dependency, simply import it and then run `make dep` which will add the dependency to the manifest. **Make sure you add dependencies in a dedicated commit!**.
+To add a dependency, simply import it and then run `dep ensure` which will add the dependency to the manifest.

+To update all dependencies, run `dep ensure -update`.

+In any case: **Make sure you add dependencies in a dedicated commit!**.

 ### Release